irmen/prog8/docs/source/libraries.rst

 Als contains routines for operating on subdirectories (chdir, mkdir, rmdir), to relabel the disk, and to seek in open files.

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/diskio.p8>`_ to see what's in there.
+Read the `diskio source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/diskio.p8>`_ to see what's in there.
 (Note: slight variations for different compiler targets)

 .. note::